RahulModak74/Bayesian-Traffic-Prism/GenAI-LLM.md

 ## Engagement Options

-For organizations requiring specialized GenAI and LLM implementations:
+For organizations requiring specialized GenAI and LLM implementations in Traffic Prism:
 - One-day assessment and recommendation workshop
 - Three-day implementation assistance
-- Two-week custom model development program
+- Two-week custom model development guidelines program.
+We recommend unsloth.ai for model development.
+- Custom development option with pymc3 bayesian statistics based risk score (OLAP + Gen AI).

-Contact us pbi@bayesiananalytics.in to discuss how our GenAI consulting can complement your implementation of Bayesian Cybersecurity with OLAP.
+Contact us pbi@bayesiananalytics.in to discuss how our GenAI consulting can complement your Bayesian Cybersecurity  OLAP engine.